TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

       ``False``.
 If true, stack information is added to the logging message, including the actual logging call.
-Note that this is not the same stack information as that displayed through specifying *exc_info*: The former is stack frames from the bottom of the stack up to the logging call in the current thread, whereas the latter is information about stack frames which have been unwound, following an exception, while searching for exception handlers.
+Note that this is not the same stack information as that displayed through specifying *exc_info*: The former is stack frames kutoka the bottom of the stack up to the logging call in the current thread, whereas the latter is information about stack frames which have been unwound, following an exception, while searching for exception handlers.